How do I know if my baby is getting enough breastmilk?

 Over the first few days, salts of uric acid in your baby's wee may leave a rusty, orange-red stain on the nappy.
 This is normal during this time.
 If you see this after day 4, consult a medical adviser.

-The Normal Nappies chart contains further information and pictures about newborn nappies.
+The Normal Nappies chart contains further information and pictures about newborn nappies and can be purchased by contacting ABA head office.

 © Australian Breastfeeding Association May 2017